microsudaqua/Microsudaqua/content/en/groups/traits.md

 weight = 50 # Order that this section will appear.

-title = "Functional traits across freshwater microbial communities" subtitle = "(based on soft, easy-to-measure, traits)"
+title = "Functional traits across aquatic communities" subtitle = "(based on soft, easy-to-measure, traits)"

 [design]